-We spent two nights in Livingston Montana at Osen RV Park — a commercial campground for the weekend.
-We avoid commercial campgrounds preferring the more rustic settings.
-Since we are living a lot more without reservations this year and last weekend, was the last weekend before school starts in this area, we got reservations for the weekend.
-We didn’t know the town (Livingston) and the low price campsites were likely to be full of locals who would have a hundred-mile head start to get a campsite.
+We spent two nights in Livingston, Montana, at Osen RV Park — a commercial campground for the weekend.
+We avoid commercial campgrounds, preferring the more rustic settings.
+Since we are living a lot more without reservations this year, and last weekend was the last weekend before school starts in this area, we got reservations for the weekend.
+We didn’t know the town (Livingston), and the low-price campsites were likely to be full of locals who would have a hundred-mile head start to get a campsite.
 Picking a campsite without knowing the area is easy, unless the competition is high, like on a Saturday.

 West Yellowstone

 So this morning, Monday, we got going early (for us) and arrived in West Yellowstone before 11 am.
-We drove right by the first campground in West Yellowstone with hopes of getting a more remote place more scenic and quiet.
+We drove right by the first campground in West Yellowstone with hopes of getting a more remote place that is more scenic and quiet.

 Gallatin River

-Hebgin Lake
+Hebgen Lake

 I expect to break another tradition during our stay here (planned for two weeks) by sending out more frequent reports about Yellowstone.
 I am wowed by the campsite and expect to be wowed by the park.